vedprakash-m/carpool/docs/rebrand-to-carpool.md

 ### Completion Summary

-The comprehensive rebranding from "VCarpool" to "Carpool" has been successfully completed across the entire technology stack.
+The comprehensive rebranding from "Carpool" to "Carpool" has been successfully completed across the entire technology stack.
 All 400+ identified references have been systematically updated.

 ### What Was Updated